-What's the best electric toothbrush for senior citizens? -
+What’s the best electric toothbrush for elderly people?

-It makes sense for a senior to use an electric toothbrush.
+It makes sense for seniors to use an electric toothbrush.

 Changes take place as we age.

-The brushing needs of senior citizens doesn't necessarily have to be vastly different than that of other age groups.
+The brushing needs of elderly people aren’t necessarily different than that of other age groups.
 But in most cases they probably are.

-That's because various dental, physical and lifestyle changes take place as we grow older.
-And the way in which they do typically redefines the way we need to brush.
+That’s because various dental, physical and lifestyle changes take place as we grow older.
+And the way in which they do typically redefines the way a person needs to brush.

-On this page we take a look at two of the more popular electric toothbrush lines (Sonicare and Oral-b) and also a more specialized type of powered brush (Rotadent).
+On this page, we take a look at two of the more popular electric toothbrush lines (Sonicare and Oral-b) and also a more specialized type of powered brush (Rotadent).
 We then point out situations where each one might make the best choice for someone in the later years of their life.

-What are the special brushing needs of senior citizens?
+What are the special brushing needs of elderly people?

-We've organized some of the common brushing challenges of elderly adults into the following scenarios:
+We’ve organized some of the common brushing challenges of senior citizens into the following scenarios:

 - Seniors with routine or typical brushing needs for their age group.

-- Those with a significant amount of gum recession and exposed root surfaces.
+- Those people who now have a significant amount of gum recession and exposed root surfaces.

-- Older adults who have experienced a reduction in manual dexterity.
+- Older adults (frail, debilitated, disabled) who have experienced a reduction in manual dexterity or other physical capabilities.

 - Elderly persons whose oral care is provided by a caregiver.